Resources – handouts

 What is very important, is to be willing and able to engage with others – and also to apologise when we get things ‘wrong’.

 Language is important, but for any community which has been marginalised, pathologised and discriminated against historically, it takes on even greater import.
-Remember, much of the terminology associated with the LGBT+ community developed long before there were any legal rights afforded, and at a time when homosexuality was illegal.
+Remember, some terminology associated with the LGBT+ community developed long before there were any legal rights afforded, and at a time when homosexuality was illegal.

 One of the things that many of are concerned about is how to keep up with the current language and terminology.
 SAND uses the acronym LGBT+ as an umbrella term that essentially includes people who do not identify wholly as heterosexual or cis-gender.
 Others use the terms LGBTQ, LGBTQI, LGBTQIA.

-The Glossary offers a series of terms and concepts that might help in our understanding.
-However, language is constantly changing and you may well come across words that are not included there or which have evolved in their meaning.
+The resources at the top of this page offer information about terms and concepts and links to websites and organisations that might help to further our understanding.
+However, language is constantly changing and you may well come across words that are not included or which have evolved in their meaning.

 What’s important is to recognize that the words we use can have powerful impact on our conversations, sometimes opening hearts and minds and at other times creating distance, alienation or even fear.